Luc1412/EasyDeviceAuth/README.md

 [![Discord](https://img.shields.io/discord/341939185051107330?color=%237289DA&label=Discord&logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/Sw5RbXD)
 [![GitHub all releases](https://img.shields.io/github/downloads/luc1412/EasyDeviceAuth/total?logo=github&style=for-the-badge)](https://github.com/Luc1412/EasyDeviceAuth/releases/latest)

+### Deprecation: This project was discontinued in 2020 due to the switch from Epic to hCaptcha.
+Currently, running the programme may result in endless captchas due to the low trustworthiness of the Selenium browser.

 EasyDeviceAuth is a tool to automate the process to generate a `device_auths.json` file for multiple EpicGames Accounts, which for example is used by the popular [fortnitepy](https://github.com/Terbau/fortnitepy) library.